Alexander Horst

-Alexander Horst (born 20 December 1982) is a beach volleyball player from Austria.
-He currently plays on the FIVB World Beach Volleyball Tour with new partner Clemens Doppler.
-Horst found most success with partner Florian Gosch on the FIVB World Beach Volleyball Tour, however a knee injury forced Florian Gosch into early retirement in autumn 2010.
+Alexander Horst (born 20 December 1982) is an Austrian professional beach volleyball player.
+He currently plays on the FIVB World Beach Volleyball Tour with partner Clemens Doppler.
+Horst found most success with partner Florian Gosch on the FIVB World Beach Volleyball Tour, however a knee injury forced Gosch into early retirement in autumn 2010.

 Horst and teammate Florian Gosch represented Austria at the 2008 Summer Olympics in Beijing, China.
 His career highlights include a 5th place showing at the Beijing Games, a 2nd place at the 2009 European Beach Volleyball Championships in Sochi, Russia, and a 2nd place at the Stare Jablonki Grand Slam in Poland in 2012.

+Professional career

 2007

 In his first full season playing with big blocker Gosch, the results were very positive including ninth-place positions at the Grand Slam in Stavanger, Norway, the Beach Volleyball World Championships in Gstaad, Switzerland and the European Beach Volleyball Championships in Spain.
 With 2 other 9th-place finishes at open tournaments along with a bronze medal at Åland, Finland, the team of Gosch-Horst was well on its way to olympic qualification.